5 Ways to Freshen up Your Restaurant in 2023

 Whether your restaurant has been open for 40 years or launched during the pandemic, congratulations on battling through the last year.
-From the labor shortage and inflation, to changing customer preferences, 2022 has been a tough year for restaurants.
+From staffing challenges and inflation to changing customer preferences and rising costs, 2023 has been another tough year for restaurants.
 But you did it.
 And to help you not only survive but thrive in the years ahead, we’ve compiled a list of ways you can make running your business easier.

 Photo by James Kovin / Unsplash